RodZill4/material-maker/doc/_sources/user_interface.rst.txt

 The mouse wheel can be used to move the camera along its longitudinal axis (hense zooming forward or backward).

-Clicking on the 2D preview will minimize or maximize it.

 Main menu
 ---------